Canon 1000D vs 6D

 Feature comparison: Canon 1000D vs 6D

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1000D and the 6D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 6D offers a wider field of view (97%) than the one in the 1000D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 6D has a higher magnification (0.71x vs 0.51x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1000D and Canon 6D along with similar information for a selection of comparators.

 |Canon 1000D»||optical||n||2.5||230||fixed||n||4000||3.0||Y||n||Canon 1000D|